-The above equations can be used for calculating total abundance and variance under SRS and the fixed-grid systematic sampling by assuming one stratum, L=1.
-While some studies indicate more appropriate variance estimators for systematic designs (e.g., Aune-Lundberg and Strand, 2014), the naive approach of assuming SRS estimators was used to calculate the abundance index and variance for the fixed-grid systematic survey simulations.
+The above equations can be used for calculating total abundance and variance under SRS and SYS by assuming one stratum, L=1.
+While some studies indicate more appropriate variance estimators for systematic designs (e.g., Aune-Lundberg and Strand, 2014), the naive approach of assuming SRS estimators was used to calculate the abundance index and variance for the SYS simulations.

-Each survey was replicated for 1000 iterations (M=1,000).
+Each survey was replicated for M=1,000 iterations.
 It was assumed that all sampling units were available for trawling, however in practice, variation in bottom rugosity and currents may render some sampling units untrawlable (i.e., unavailable to the sampling frame).
 Due to the limited data used to condition the operating model, high positive outliers in density masked the trends in the performance metrics.
-Thus, prior to calculating the performance metrics, positive outliers greater than 3 standard deviations above the mean among survey replicates were removed.
+Thus, prior to calculating the performance metrics, positive outliers greater than three standard deviations above the mean among survey replicates were removed.